Car Battery Fitting & Replacement

 New car batteries cost, on average, between £60 and £300.
 Prices of car batteries usually depend on the type and size of battery that your vehicle requires.
 Use our handy Battery Finder tool at the top of this page to discover what size car battery you need and how much it costs.

 Buying a new car battery online from ATS Euromaster means that you can make the most of our exclusive online prices.
 You can even make an appointment at your nearest ATS Euromaster centre to get your new car battery fitted today.

 Which car battery do I need?

-When buying a new car battery it's important to make sure you're getting exactly the right type of battery for your car; buying a battery with a lower capacity rating than recommended for that vehicle can result in poor performance, and if you end up with a battery from the wrong group size, it might not match up to your car's terminal locations.
+When buying a new car battery it's important to make sure you're getting exactly the right type of battery for your car.
+Buying a cheap car battery with a lower capacity rating than recommended for your vehicle can result in poor performance and, if you end up with a battery from the wrong group size, it might not match up to your car's terminal locations.

-You can use our battery finder tool to make sure you get exactly the right battery for your car.
+You can use our battery finder tool at the top of the page to make sure you get exactly the right replacement battery for your car.